 Piper sudangrass is a warm-season annual, commonly grown for forage.
-With finer stems and leaves than sorghum-sudangrass, Piper Sudangrass can be used for grazing or hay.
-Piper is known for its rapid growth and lower prussic acid content.
-It will also produce large amounts of organic matter and will suppress weeds.
+With finer stems and leaves than sorghum-sudangrass, Piper Sudangrass can be used for hay or grazing.
+Piper is known for its rapid growth and lower prussic acid content than sorghum sudangrass.
+It produces large amounts of organic matter and suppresses weeds.

 Drilled Seeding Rate: 15 lbs/acre